relativity13/shop/README.md

 - **Product Listing**: Display a list of all available products on the main screen.
 Each product card should show its name, description, unit (e.g., 'MT', 'KG'), and factory location.
 - **Dynamic Pricing**: Products can have a fixed price per unit or be marked as "Price on request".
   - If a price exists, show the price and provide options to add to cart/wishlist.
-  - If no price exists, display a "Price on request" message and provide an "Ask for Quote" button.
+  - If no price exists, display a "Price on request" message and provide an "Ask for Price" button.
 - **Search Functionality**: A prominent search bar to filter products by name or description.
 - **Category Filtering**: A set of filter buttons to view products by category (e.g., 'Acids', 'Solvents').
 The categories should be easily managed from a central data file (`src/lib/data.ts`).